 The Council of Europe has co-operated with the European Commission in the context of Joint Programmes.
 The Joint Programme enables a broad range of visibility and communication initiatives to be carried out as a complement to EPA’s statutory activities.
 The Council of Europe / European Commission Joint Programme establishes biennial cooperation with the EU on the basis of shared cultural, economic, social and environmental development objectives in Europe.
 An action programme based on the Cultural Routes supports the European cultural tourism strategy.

-Joint Programme with the European Commission - DG-REGIO
+Joint Programme with the European Commission - DG REGIO

 - The 2017-20 Joint-Programme (aka Routes4U) aims to regional development, cultural cooperation and social cohesion though transnational cultural routes, heritage policies and practicies in the four EU macro-regions.

-Joint-Programme with the European Commission - DG-GROW
+Joint Programmes with the European Commission - DG GROW

 The main objectives of the programmes with DG-GROW (Directorate general for internal Market, Industry, entrepreneurship and SMEs) were to increase Europe’s visibility as a tourist destination and contribute to the touristic visibility and quality of European Cultural Routes certified by the Council of Europe or preparing for certification.